If you want some info on me, there was a profile on me in the NZ Listener in August 2012.

 A brief bio, which can be used for speaking engagements is:

 “David Farrar is the owner and director of Curia Market Research which he founded in 2004.
 Curia is a specialist opinion polling and research agency.
 David is also well known as the editor of the popular Kiwiblog which started in 2003.
-Kiwiblog receives over 300,000 visits a month.
+Kiwiblog receives around 400,000 visits a month.

 You can e-mail me on email@example.com (easy to remember).
 If for some reason that isn’t working (it goes through a US provider) you can also try firstname.lastname@example.org.